 conda create --name pvlibdev python pandas scipy

-conda install jupyter ipython matplotlib seaborn pytest nose flake8
+conda install jupyter ipython matplotlib pytest nose flake8

 conda -h or